EdoPro98/SimSiPM/README.md

 make -C build
 make -C build install
 ```
-It is advisable to enable compiler optimizations like `-O3` and `-mfma -mavx2` since some parts of code are specifically written using intrinsic functions for vectorization.
+It is advisable to enable compiler optimizations like `-O3` and `-mfma -mavx2` since some parts of code are specifically written to exploit vectorization capabilities of the compilers.

 Installation directory can be specified with `-DCMAKE_INSTALL_PREFIX` variable.